 Empathetic Leadership Starts at the Top

 Data from Catalyst shows empathetic leadership is more impactful when it comes from senior leaders instead of front-line managers.
-This is because executive leaders set the pace for their company’s work environment and team culture.
+This is because executive leaders in management set the pace for their organization’s work environment and team culture.
 When a CEO provides a model for empathy by using it in every interaction they have with others, it sends a clear message that all leaders are expected to act similarly.
 It becomes a value everyone adheres to, which produces a great workplace environment.

 Every encounter you have with another person in business is influential.
 You get to decide if this influence is good or bad.
 You get to decide if people walk away from a meeting thinking, “I will never forget how horrible this person treated me” or “I will never forget how kindly this person treated me.”
-All of these moments combined are what result in others’ perception of you as a leader.
+All of these moments combined are what result in others’ perception of you as a leader in management.

 Want more information on this particular leadership skill?
 Learn more about why empathy is important.